jmyers7/book/_sources/chapters/13-learning.md

 Assuming that the variance $\sigma^2$ is _fixed_, we immediately see that minimizing the left-hand side with respect to $\btheta$ is the same as minimizing the MSE.
 Q.E.D.
 ```

-In the case addressed by the theorem, we see that the target function of the stochastic objective function
+In the case addressed by the theorem, we see that the loss function of the stochastic objective function

 $$
 J(\btheta) = E_{(\bx,y) \sim \hat{p}(\bx,y)}\left[ \calI(\btheta; \ y \mid \bx)\right]
 $$

-may be replaced with the _squared error_ function $h(\btheta; \ y\mid \bx) = (y-\mu)^2$, and we will not alter the solutions to the optimization problem.
-Moreover, since multiplying a target function by a positive constant does not change the extremizers, we may modify the squared error function in several ways to best suit the context.
+may be replaced with the _squared error_ function $L(\btheta; \ y\mid \bx) = (y-\mu)^2$, and doing so does not alter the solutions to the optimization problem.
+Moreover, since multiplying a loss function by a positive constant does not change the extremizers, we may modify the squared error function in several ways to best suit the context.
 For example, sometimes it is convenient to instead take $J(\btheta)$ to be half the _residual sum of squares_:

 $$
 J(\btheta) = RSS(\btheta) /2 = \frac{1}{2} \sum_{i=1}^m (y_i - \mu_i)^2.